AryanAgarwal27/Customer_Churn_prevention_Insights/README.md

 ## Customer Churn Prediction

-In this project, we aim to build a classification model to predict the likelihood of customer churn for a telecom company (Vodafone).
+In this project, we aim to build a classification model to predict the likelihood of customer churn for a telecom company .
 Using Supervised Machine Learning, we will explore how churn analytics can help businesses proactively identify customers at risk of leaving, optimize retention efforts, and create strategies to enhance customer loyalty.

 ### Project Overview

 Customer churn is a significant issue for subscription-based industries, and this predictive model provides a data-driven solution to address it.
 By identifying customers who are likely to churn, businesses can take steps to retain them before it's too late.
-The project follows the **CRISP-DM** (Cross-Industry Standard Process for Data Mining) framework to analyze customer churn within the Vodafone network.
+The project follows the **CRISP-DM** (Cross-Industry Standard Process for Data Mining) framework to analyze customer churn within the network.

 ### Table of Contents 🔖
 - [Project Overview](#project-overview)